printfuck/stardew-multiplayer-docker/README.md

 ## Game Setup

-Intially you have to create or load a game once at first startup via VNC or Web interface.
-After that the Autoload Mod jumps into the previously loaded savegame everytime you rerun the container.
-You can also edit the config file of the Autoload Mod to archieve similar behaviour.
+Intially you have to create or load a game once via VNC or Web interface.
+After that the Autoload Mod jumps into the previously loaded savegame everytime you restart or rebuild the container.
+The AutoLoad Mod config file is by default mounted as a volume, since it keeps the state of the ongoing SaveGame, but you can also copy your existing SaveGame to the `Saves` volume and define the SaveGame's name in the environment variables.

 ### VNC